-Meg paints in a more impressionistic style because not only does this allow her to be more creative in her application of the paint or inks but it also allows each viewer to interpret the work slightly differently and to create their own story around the painting.
+Meg paints in a semi abstract style built with collage, acrylics, ink and oil pastels, which allows each viewer to interpret the work slightly differently and to create their own story around the painting.
 Her paintings throb with the movement and richness she finds in the shadows and reflections of our world and the magic found in the written or sung word.

 “You have the eyes of a magpie” I was told when young, always looking, always inquisitive, seeking understanding.
 My art is a reflection of that never ending quest for knowledge especially in the natural kingdom.